dhowe/riscript/docs/gates.md

 @{ rank: { $nin: [ "novice", "precept", "learner" ] } }
 ```

-The $all operator for matching all the elements in an array for a specified field:
+The $all operator for matching ALL the elements in an array:

 ```
 @{ items: { $all: [ "bread", "nut butter", "jam" ] } }
 ```

-The $elemMatch operator for matching ANY element in an array for a specified field:
+The $elemMatch operator for matching ANY element in an array:

 ```
 @{ items: { $elemMatch: { "crowbar", "key", "spell", "explosive" } } }